This highly valuable tool is often overlooked when addressing health needs.

 Let’s first take a look at the overall picture.
 There are 5 healthy habits.
 Yes you know them by now, they are nutrition (including hydration), rest (including meditation), cleanliness, a positive mental attitude (including emotional awareness and emotional maturity) and Exercise!!

-The latter, exercise, is further broken down into 3 types, strength, stamina and suppleness.
+The latter, exercise, is further broken down into 4 areas, structure, strength, stamina and suppleness.
 Today we are just looking at suppleness.

 What are the benefits?